Cambridge progresses a £37.4m council-housing build programme

 Cambridge City Council · East of England · 7 July 2026

-Indicative signal — not an official notice.
-This is an indicative signal produced by QuorumInsight from a public council meeting.
+This is a verified signal produced by QuorumInsight from a public council meeting.
 It is not an official procurement or tender notice, is not published or endorsed by the council, and no notice has necessarily been issued on Find a Tender or Contracts Finder.
 Value, route to market and timing are estimates inferred from what was said and may change.
 Always verify directly with the authority before acting.

 I’m delighted to bring forward the programme to cabinet which outlines proposals to deliver 100% council homes.
 The total number of new council homes is 91.